Regenerative Agriculture

 European Commission Consults On Carbon Farming Certification Methodologies

-The European Commission has launched a public consultation on draft certification methodologies for carbon farming activities under the CRCF Regulation, closing February 19, 2026.
-These rules will standardize how land-based carbon removals are verified, shaping the future of EU carbon credit integrity and corporate environmental claims.
+The European Commission has launched a public consultation on draft certification methodologies for carbon farming under the CRCF Regulation, closing February 19, 2026.
+These standards will define the verification requirements for land-based removals, directly impacting the integrity of EU carbon credits and the future of corporate environmental claims.

 climate.ec.europa.euEuropean UnionEuropean Union